-The Chancellor, through his/her delegated administrative officers, may cause traffic to be restricted or rerouted as necessary by construction, emergency situations, and special events.
-A notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
-It shall be unlawful to violate such regulations.
+The Chancellor, through his/her designee(s), may cause traffic on Campus to be restricted or rerouted as necessary by construction, emergency situations, special events, and other circumstances.
+Notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
+It shall be unlawful to violate such restriction(s).

 Fire Lanes/Fire Hydrants

-No person (whether mobility impaired or not) shall park a Vehicle, or allow it to idle in or block access to any area designated as a fire lane or fifteen feet in either direction of a fire hydrant.
+No person (even if mobility impaired) shall park a Vehicle, allow it to idle in, or block access to any area designated as a fire lane or any area within fifteen feet in either direction of a fire hydrant.
 Any emergency authorization for use of fire lanes must be obtained through the Department.
-Pavement markings and/or signs will prominently indicate fire lanes.
+Pavement markings and/or signs will prominently indicate fire lanes on Campus.

 Sidewalks and Landscape

 No person shall operate or park a Vehicle on grass or shrubbery unless such areas are signed and marked for such activity.

-Except for approved University Electric Vehicles or as authorized by the Chancellor or his/her designee(s), no person shall operate or park a Vehicle on a Campus sidewalk unless authorized by the Chancellor or his/her delegates.
-Specifically, no person, other than on-duty law enforcement officers, shall operate or park a Motorized Two-Wheeled Vehicle on a Campus sidewalk.
-Bicycles may be operated on Campus sidewalks; provided that no person shall operate a bicycle in a manner that jeopardizes pedestrian safety, or State or private property.
+Except for approved University Electric Vehicles or as authorized by the Chancellor or his/her designee(s), no person shall operate or park a Vehicle on a Campus sidewalk.
+Further, no person, other than on-duty law enforcement officers, shall operate or park a Motorized Two Wheeled Vehicle on a Campus sidewalk.
+Bicycles may be operated on Campus sidewalks provided that no person shall operate a Bicycle in a manner that jeopardizes pedestrian safety or State-owned or private property.

-No person shall use in-line skates or skateboards (a) on the Campus in a manner that jeopardizes the safety of other pedestrians, or (b) on any walls, monuments, gutters, ditches, railings, bicycle racks, benches, other structures, fixtures, or property on the Campus, or (c) on any ramps or steps on the Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.
+No person shall use in-line skates or skateboards on Campus in a manner that jeopardizes the safety of other pedestrians; on any walls, monuments, gutters, ditches, railings, Bicycle racks, benches, other structures, fixtures, or property on the Campus; or on any ramps or steps on Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.